Chemotherapy for AML

 The aim of this phase is to reduce the risk of relapse once you are in remission.
-During consolidation you will usually have another two cycles of chemotherapy.
-Without these, there is a higher risk of your leukemia coming back in the first year.
+You will usually need 2-3 more cycles to complete the consolidation phase of treatment, but this can vary depending on the type of AML you have and the progress of the disease.
+Without these cycles, there is a higher risk of your leukaemia coming back in the first year.
 You might also have a stem cell transplant.

 If you do have a transplant, you might not have any further chemotherapy, or you might just have one more course.

 How long does AML chemotherapy treatment last?